ankorss/ankorss.github.io/README.md

 This project is my first IM portfolio, designed to showcase my skills in interactive media.
 The goal was to develop a digital space that not only presents my work but also reflects my design and technological approach.
 I wanted the portfolio to feel modern, interactive, and intuitive, offering a seamless user experience.
 By blending storytelling with design, I aimed to create a platform that would captivate potential employers and collaborators, giving them a clear understanding of my capabilities and passion for the interactive media industry.

-Process

-To bring this idea to life, I followed these steps:
+Process: To bring this idea to life, I followed these steps:

 Planning: I started by defining the purpose of the portfolio and how I wanted it to represent my work.
 It was important to highlight my projects in interactive media while keeping the structure simple and user-friendly.
 The site includes essential sections such as About Me, Project Gallery, and Contact Info.
 Each section was designed to be intuitive and easily navigable.